noahehall/theBookOfNoah/0current/security/websecurity.md

 - session ID: typically a large, randomly generated number: the minimal information the browser needs to transmit with each subsequen tHTTP request so the server can continue the HTTP conversation from the previous request

+  - remember, these are generally just random integers

   - can be transmittd via URL, http header, body of requests
   - but best practice is to send as a session cookie via the `Set-Cookie` header of the http response
     - the browser will natively send this cookie & value back on subsequent requests automatically to the server that set it